processfeedback/docs.processfeedback.org/index.md

 ## How to integrate (or try) Process Feedback in a Course

 **[Option 1: Ask students to type in Google Docs or Process Feedback's online editor](./option-type-in-google-docs-or-pf.md)**
-→ When to Use: Easiest option to try Process Feedback
+→ When to Use: Easiest option to pilot Process Feedback
 → Difficulty: Easy
 → Key Feature: Students don't need to install anything

 **[Option 3: Create a special editor for your class using Process Feedback](./option-create-custom-editor.md)**
-→ When to Use: Our recommended approach to using Process Feedback
+→ When to Use: Recommended approach for most courses
 → Difficulty: Moderate
 → Key Feature: Students see the course name in the editor